7ep/demo/docs/BDD.md

     }

 The method returnBook doesn't yet exist, which is why the IDE is highlighting it in red.
-Also RETURN_DATE doesn't exist, so add that by copying from BORROW_DATE and adding a day.
+Put the mouse cursor on it and press alt+enter, and Intellij will recommend creating the method.
+Do so.
+It will take you to the location it got added and will look like this:

+    public void returnBook(Book myBook, Date returnDate) {
+    }